signalpoint/jDrupal/docs/01_Install/index.md

 ## 2. Enable the Module

-Using composer:
+Using composer to download and drush to install:

 ```
 composer require drupal/jdrupal
+drush en jdrupal
 ```

-Or download and enable the [jDrupal module](http://www.drupal.org/project/jdrupal) manually:
+Or download and enable the [jDrupal module](http://www.drupal.org/project/jdrupal) manually and then enable it:

 ```
 drush en jdrupal